 We are often asked questions by our customers so please take a look at our most frequently asked questions about our Matcha Green tea range:

-Theres around 34mg of caffeine per 1g of Kineta Ceremonial Matcha tea powder.
-This is compared to 70-180mg for a cup of coffee.
+There is around 34mg of caffeine per 1g of Kineta Ceremonial Matcha tea powder.
+This is compared to 70-80mg for a cup of coffee.
 Most experts consider 200mg of caffeine per day to be an acceptable level.
-The ‘type’ of caffeine in Matcha is different to that of caffeine in coffee, called Theophylline, which gives you a much more sustainable release of energy throughout the day.
-It slows the release because it is linked to the amino acid; L-theanine which slows the absorbtion giving a much more steady and slow release of caffeine.
+The ‘type’ of caffeine in Matcha is different from that of coffee caffeine, called Theophylline, which gives you a much more sustainable release of energy throughout the day.
+It slows the release because it is linked to the amino acid; L-theanine which slows the absorption giving a much more steady and slow release of caffeine.
 Many of our regular customers are so sensitive to caffeine that they develop migraines from anything caffeinated, yet they are able to drink Kineta Matcha with no ill effects whatsoever.

 A study in the American Journal of Clinical Nutrition (1999) showed that green tea extract which is rich in catechins does have thermogenic properties that go beyond that which can be explained by the caffeine content of the tea.
 It was found that consuming green tea increased thermogenesis (the body’s rate of burning calories) from 8-10% to 35-43% of daily energy expenditure.

 There was a further study which demonstrated that exercising immediately after drinking matcha green tea resulted in up to a 25% more fat burning during exercise.
-Essentially both studies suggest that green tea can improve resting metabolic rate alongside fat burning.
+Essentially both studies suggest that green tea can improve the resting metabolic rate alongside fat burning.
 Furthermore, this effect did not incur any side effects that are associated with more traditional fat loss pills.
-Combined with the fact that drinking green tea instead of sugary.
-Calorie filled drinked makes Matcha Tea a far superior drink!
+Combined with the fact that drinking green tea instead of sugary, calorie filled drinks really does make Matcha Tea a far superior drink in ouor opinion!

 Our Matcha lovers often report the amazing way that our Matcha Green Tea makes them feel… and we all know that feeling good can be addictive!
 Having said that there is no evidence that drinking Matcha causes any coffee-like addictions or gives you any withdrawal symptoms if you stop consuming it.